-The bronze main tube bush can be now tapped off the lower end of the tube using the bottom tube bush for this purpose.
+The bronze main tube bush can be now tapped off the lower and of the tube using tapped off the lower end of the tube using the bottom tube bush for this purpose.
 The bottom tube bush, oil seal and gland nut can then be withdrawn.
-3. Spring The original length of the spring is 19 in. overall.
+3. SpringThe original length of the spring is 19 in. overall.
 A new spring should be fitted if the old one has set by more than 1 inch.
-4. Steering Head Races The steering head bearing consists of two deep groove thrust races each containing $19 \times 1/4^{\circ}$ diameter balls.
-The bearing is adjusted by tightening the steering stem locknut after loosening the nuts on the three pinch bolts which secure the fork head to the steering stem and to the two main tubes.
+4. Steering Head Races The steering head bearing consists of two deep groove thrust races each containing 19 x 1/4" diameter steel balls.
+The steering head bearing is adjusted by tightening the steering stem locknut after loosening the nuts on the three pinch bolts which secure the fork head to the steering stem and to the two main tubes.
 The head should be adjusted so that when the front wheel is lifted clear of the ground a light tap on the handlebars will cause the steering to swing to full lock in either direction, while at the same time there should be only the slightest trace of play in the bearings.
-When testing for freedom of movement the steering damper, if fitted, should be disconnected by unscrewing the anchor plate pin.
-Adjustment of the steering head depends on the ability of the fork head to slide on the steering stem and on the fork main tubes.
+When testing for freedom of movement the steering damper, if fitted, should be disconnected by usersewing the amber plate be disconnected by unscrewing the anchor plate Adjustment of the steering head depends on the ability of the fork head to slide on the steering stem and on the fork main tubes.
 A rubber washer is interposed between the fork head and the top of the lamp bracket tube to permit the necessary movement.
 If this rubber washer is fully compressed while there is still some play in the steering head, it will be necessary to remove the fork head (see paragraph 5) and shorten the lamp bracket tube by, say, 1/32 in.
 Alternatively, if the lamp bracket tube is loose when the steering head is correctly adjusted, it can be tightened by fitting an additional steel washer (Part No. 35974) beneath the rubber washer.
 It is also possible that the steering head cannot be adjusted because the main tube is bottoming in the recess in the fork head in which it fits.
-In this case the fork crown clamp screws must be loosened, thus permitting the main tubes to slide through the fork crown.
+In this case the fork crown clamp screws must be learned that paramiting the screws must be loosened, thus permitting the main tubes to slide through the fork crown.
 Do no forget to tighten the fork head pinch bolts and the fork crown clamp screws after adjusting the steering head.
 5. Removal of Facia Panel Fork Head, Spring, etc.